mmmangooo/Milestone-Project2/README.md

 * [GoogleMaps Styling Wizard](https://mapstyle.withgoogle.com/)Google map in this project is styled using Google Maps Styling wizard.
 * [PicResize](https://picresize.com/) was used to resize large images.
 * [Resize Image.net](https://resizeimage.net/) was also used to resize large images.
+* [EmailJS](https://www.emailjs.com/) is used on this site to provide the funcitonality of sending emails through the contact form.

 ## Testing